Bonus tax rate 2022: How bonuses are taxed

 The IRS considers bonuses to be “supplemental wages.”
 A supplemental wage is money paid to an employee that isn’t part of his or her regular wages, according to the IRS.

 In general, bonuses of any kind, including signing bonuses and severance pay, fit into the supplemental wages category.
-Other examples of supplemental wages include:
+Other examples of supplemental wages include, but aren’t limited to:

 - Certain commissions.